 Other ways to buy your Copper Canyon railway tickets before you travel

 By phone – here’s the page with the numbers.
 You need to call at least two days before your journey.
 According to the train conductor, and another couple we spoke to, this option works!
+If we were to travel again, this is what we would do.

 By email – as described earlier – don’t bother!